Here’s a post that discusses why you should read the Bible and how to read it through a year.

 Imagine, the Creator of this vast universe, the Supreme Being who possesses all power, majesty and infinite wisdom, the God who gave us life made His WORD available to us through the Bible.

 Every time you read the Bible, you are reading the VERY WORD OF GOD.
 In effect, you are reading the MIND OF GOD!
-How awesome and terrific is that?
+How awesome and terrific would that be?
 Do you now see the magnitude and the importance of reading the Bible?

 Our daily spiritual bread